-Figure 40: MBRT after installation of remote monitoring system
+Figure 38: MBRT after installation of remote monitoring system

 It can be seen from the graph that the MBRT value is on an increasing trend.
-From an average value of 170 min of MBRT, it rose to an average value of 220, which is an increase of 50 min.
+From an average value of 170 min of MBRT it has rose to an average value of 220 which is an increase of 50 min.
 This indicates improvement in milk quality.
-This means less rejection of potential revenue and more revenue realizations.
-Increased MBRT of milk through BMC remote monitoring solution has helped dairy companies to add premium milk products (UHT milk, etc.) which also adds to the revenue realizations.
-Operation costs were reduced because of fuel/power savings by better monitoring.
-With remote monitoring, the number of technicians required was reduced.
-Thus, increase in realization per litre of milk and reduced cost of operations helped milk union to ensure Rol within six months.
+This means that a smaller number of rejections of potential revenue and more revenue realizations.
+Increased MBRT of milk through BMC Remote monitoring solution has helped dairy companies to enter premium milk products (UHT milk etc.) which also adds to the revenue realizations.
+Operations cost were reduced because of fuel/power savings by better monitoring.
+With remote monitoring, also number of technicians required were reduced.
+Thus, increase in realization per litre of milk and reduced cost of operations helped milk union to ensure ROI within six months.